yguenduez/nerd-neck/nerd-neck-report/src/report.md

 system (in this case MacOS or Windows 11) via usb-c.
 This project makes also use of the [esp_hal](https://github.com/esp-rs/esp-hal).
 A hardware abstraction layer for the esp32 family.

-The only downside to Rust in the embedded world has been that it is quite new.
+The only downside to Rust in the embedded world is that it is quite new.
 Tutorials and HowTos were already outdated when reading them.
 Generally, you have to stick to the latest documentation, that comes with a library you use.
-Even trying to use ChatGPT for programming was useless, as the recommended APIs were already outdated.
+Trying to use ChatGPT for programming was useless, as the recommended APIs were already outdated.
 And most of the APIs had breaking changes in them.

 ## Architecture

 In software, the tracking of a person's pose and the notification of a bad posture are separated.
-Therefore, there are two asynchronous running tasks, namely the IMU polling task and the notification task, which you can see in the below flowchart diagram.
+Therefore, there are two concurrent running tasks, namely the IMU polling task and the notification task, which you can see in the below flowchart diagram.

 ![flowchart](images/flowchart.png)